gdha/www.it3.be/rear-support/index.md

 -	Wrap up and Frequently Asked Questions

-On regular basis we do a free workshop at conferences, such as the one we organized at [LinuxTag 2012](http://www.linuxtag.org/2012/de/program/workshops/workshops/vortragsdetails-talkid701.html), [LinuxTag 2014](http://www.linuxtag.org/2014/de/programm/vortragsdetails/?eventid=2653) and the workshop organized at the [Open Source Backup Conference, Cologne](http://osbconf.org/workshops/) on 26 or 27 September 2016.
+On regular basis we do a free workshop at conferences, such as the one we organized at [LinuxTag 2012](http://www.linuxtag.org/2012/de/program/workshops/workshops/vortragsdetails-talkid701.html), [LinuxTag 2014](http://www.linuxtag.org/2014/de/programm/vortragsdetails/?eventid=2653) and the workshop organized at the [Open Source Backup Conference, Cologne](http://osbconf.org/workshops/) in 2016.